gerane/gerane.github.io/_posts/2015-05-29-isesteroids-theming.md

 ![Cap Headers](\images\2015\05\CapHeaders.PNG)

-### Menu Bar Colors
+#### Menu Bar Colors

 You will see a Monochrone setting in several places throughout this XML.
 This setting acts as a switch between a gradient and a solid color.
 If *MenuBarMonochrome* is set to *true*, only the first color setting will be used.
-The following are the settigs for the Menu Bar:
+The following are the settings for the Menu Bar:

 {% highlight xml %}
 <!-- For Solid Color or Gradient Color Background -->